Salade10/Salade10/README.md

 # 💫 About Me:
-I’m Salade10 (Salade), a student developer with a passion for Python programming, computational biology, cybersecurity, and AI.
+I’m Salade10 (Noah), a student developer with a passion for Python programming, computational biology, cybersecurity, and AI.
 I love solving problems and building projects that push me to think in new ways.

 🌱 My journey into coding started when I built a chatbot called Abstract.
 It wasn’t perfect, but it taught me a huge amount about how AI and chatbots work, and it’s what first sparked my love for programming.
 I also have hands in experience with penetration testing and am always keen to learn and recieve feedback.

 # 💻 I’ve explored coding through multiple paths:

-• Computational Biology – I understand the underlying principles of biology and have coded many biological models
+• Computational Biology – I understand the underlying principles of biology and have coded many biological models.
+Many of my models have used python libraries such as matplotlib to plot the data as the simulation progresses.

-• Cybersecurity – I have coded keyloggers, wordlist generators and other types of malware.
+• Cybersecurity – I have coded keyloggers, wordlist generators and other types of malware, this has helped me learn how they work and therefore allows me to help protect against them better.
 I code python and understand networks and cloud systems.
 I have had real experience accessing and pentesting accounts and systems.

 • Languages – studying French has helped me greatly and has allowed me to communicate with programmers and developers from other countries.

 # Competitions: